 Be more mindful at work

 Our jobs pay the bills and take up most of our time.
 Often, our work gives our lives meaning too.
 However, with this comes a significant source of stress.
-Everything from tight deadlines to long days full of difficult conversations.
-And while you may not think it, mindfulness can really help.
+Everything from tight deadlines too long days full of difficult conversations.
+And while you may not think it, mindfulness can really help especially to increase productivity.

 In recent years, many companies including enterprises such as Google have started teaching mindfulness in the office.
 And whether or not your company offers this benefit, there are simple ways to reduce the impact work stress can have on your mind and body.